HardisonCo/.github/international/sierra-leone/sl-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with sl_Health systems in Sierra Leone.
+This document outlines how HMS-LLM is integrated with sl-health systems in Sierra Leone.